Jim Detwiler

-James R. Detwiler (born May 29, 1945) is a former American football halfback who was the 20th pick in the first round of the 1967 NFL Draft.
+James R. Detwiler (born May 29, 1945) is an American former football halfback who was the 20th pick in the first round of the 1967 NFL/AFL draft.
 Before this he had been an All-Big Ten Conference player for the Michigan Wolverines from 1964 to 1966.

-Early years
+Early life

 Detwiler was born in 1945 in Bluffton, Ohio.
 He was an all-city, all-state and All-American running back as a senior at Toledo's DeVilbiss High School in 1962.

 One of the most sought after players in Ohio in 1962, Detwiler "refused an invitation to visit Ohio State, prompting Coach Woody Hayes to harangue him on the telephone one night for more than half an hour about being disloyal to the state of Ohio."